-Stewart Purvis is Professor of Television Journalism at City University London,a non-executive board director at Channel Four,a Vice-President of the Royal Television Society and a trustee of SSVC and INSIUK.
+Stewart Purvis was Professor of Television Journalism at City University London from 2003 until 201.He is a non-executive board director at Channel Four, Chairman of the Royal Television Society TV Journalism Awards and a trustee of SSVC.

 He is a former Editor-in-Chief and Chief Executive of ITN, President of EuroNews and Ofcom Partner for Content and Standards.

 On September 5th 2013 he and Jeff Hulbert published ‘When Reporters Cross the Line.The heroes,the villains,the hackers and the spies’